Why I photograph at the Oakland Zoo!

 Some major Bay Area banks and other organizations offer discounts for Bay Area Attractions like the Oakland Zoo.
 They might have discounts available for entrance fees and parking.

-My local knowledge of the Oakland Zoo what animal habitats are best for photography.
+My local knowledge of the Oakland Zoo and what animal habitats are best for photography.

 5 hours of photo shooting at the Oakland Zoo, with personal instruction on photographing animals.
 Tips on shooting techniques, camera settings, and what shooting methods work best.
 What is art?
 And how to create images that sing with beauty and capture the heart of a viewer.